nodejs/dynamic-modules/README.md

 In order to support this, we introduce some book-keeping to track any Namespace Exotic Objects created that reference star exports of Dynamic Module Records.
 The post-execution of that dynamic module then amends the appropriate namespaces with new export names.

+### Uninstantiated circular edge case

-> Note: It is actually possible to observe the partial names in special cases of cycles.
-An approach to resolve this is being discussed in [#$](https://github.com/guybedford/proposal-dynamic-modules/pull/4).
+It is actually possible to observe unexecuted dynamic modules in special cases of cycles, as described in [#4](https://github.com/guybedford/proposal-dynamic-modules/pull/4), where circular references result in dynamic module leaves not being executed before their parents.

+To resolve this, reference errors are added for this specific edge case which are caught on instantiation, which is a single check in GetExportedNames.
+This way we can guarantee that dynamic modules have always completed execution before their importers.

 ## FAQ